MiumiuCodelicious/Ask4Graphic/README.md

 #### An entity extraction system for question type sentences (English).

 <<<<<<< HEAD
-** To use this question understanding system, you will need to get a free liscensed C&C parser developed by Dr. Stephen Clark at Cambridge University <http://svn.ask.it.usyd.edu.au/trac/candc>.
-Unzip the parser home folder under AskGraph home folder. **
+** This question understanding system uses a free liscensed C&C parser developed by Dr. Stephen Clark at Cambridge University <http://svn.ask.it.usyd.edu.au/trac/candc>.
+Under the AskGraph home folder, binaries of the C&C parser is located in candc-1.00 folder with its liscence.
+The C&C parser is liscensed only to non-profit uses. **
 =======
-**To use this question understanding system, you will need to get a free liscensed C&C parser developed by Dr. Stephen Clark at Cambridge University <http://svn.ask.it.usyd.edu.au/trac/candc>.
-Unzip the parser home folder under AskGraph home folder.**
 >>>>>>> 23e995ac68a5b690650fcf58891635273791a0e4

 ---